Decision Tree vs Random Forest | Which Is Right for You?

 Let’s start by importing the required Python libraries and our dataset:

-The dataset consists of 614 rows and 13 features, including credit history, marital status, loan amount, and gender.
+The dataset comprises 614 rows and 13 features, including credit history, marital status, loan amount, and gender.
 Here, the target variable is Loan_Status, which indicates whether a person should be given a loan or not.

 Step 2: Data Preprocessing

-Now comes the most crucial part of any data science project – data preprocessing and feature engineering.
-In this section, I will deal with the categorical variables in the data and imputing the missing values.
+Now comes the most crucial part of any data science project: data preprocessing and feature engineering.
+In this section, I will deal with the categorical variables in the data and input the missing values.

 I will impute the missing values in the categorical variables with the mode and the continuous variables with the mean (for the respective columns).
-Also, we will label encoding the categorical values in the data.
+We will also label encode the categorical values in the data.
 You can read this article to learn more about Label Encoding.

 Python Code: